-A company operating both an ROH and other business is required to calculate the profit or loss of each business separately and to submit a separate tax return for each business.
-In calculating the profit or loss of each business, expenses must be allocated to each business.
-Common expenses must be allocated pro rata to the income generated by each business.
+A company operating both an ROH/IHQ and another business is required to calculate the profit or loss of each business separately and to submit a separate tax return for each of them.
+In calculating the profit or loss of each business, expenses must be allocated directly to each business, while common expenses must be allocated pro rata to the income generated by each business.

-Any loss generated by an ROH must be maintained within the ROH.
-It cannot be offset against the profits of any other business.
-Furthermore, any loss generated by the ROH business which is subject to exemption cannot be offset against the portion subject to the reduction of the tax rate.
+Any loss generated by an ROH/IHQ must be maintained within the ROH/IHQ.
+It cannot be offset against the profit of any other business.
+Furthermore, any loss generated by the ROH/IHQ business which is subject to exemption cannot be offset against the portion subject to the reduced rate of tax.